 Rides aboard bullet trains, a pirate boat, a rickshaw, a tram, a gondola, and a ferry

-Lessons in calligraphy, taiko drumming, sushi making, and a hands-on okonomiyaki dinner
+Lessons in calligraphy, taiko drumming, sushi making, and a hands-on okonomiyaki lunch

 Three nights in Kyoto at a hotel recognized as one of "The Best Hotels and Resorts in the World: The Gold List 2024" by Condé Nast Traveler.